-According to Rozen-Zvi, another consequence of creating the ‘Israelite – Goy’ dichotomy is the disappearance of the sectarian discourse from the writings of the Jewish sages.
+According to Rozen-Zvi, another consequence of creating the ‘Israelite – Goy’ dichotomy is the disappearance of the sectarian discourse from the writings of the Sages.
 In Jub 15 for example, there is an argument against various groups within Israel who do not circumcise according to (the author’s interpretation of) Jewish law.
 The book states that these groups are not considered part of the Israelite nation, and Rozen-Zvi claims that such a statement is possible only before the development of the ‘Israelite – Goy’ binary system.
 Yet after its appearance, internal distinctions within the ‘Israelite’ category or within the ‘Goy’ category are secondary in comparison with the more basic dichotomy.
-Therefore, according to the new discourse in the writings of the sages, whoever is not a ‘Goy’ is a ‘Jew’ even if he is a sinner, mistaken or a rebel.
+Therefore, according to the new discourse in the writings of the Sages, whoever is not a ‘Goy’ is a ‘Jew’ even if he is a sinner, misguided or a rebel.

 However, it seems to me that there is no connection between the binary ‘Israelite / Goy’ division and a sectarian outlook.
 If the significant part of the definition of any Israelite group as a sect is the boundary that it places between itself and the rest of the society it belongs to, then without the binary division the sect refers to others as foreigners of this type or another, while after the binary division the sect can refer to the others as ‘Goyim’ for all practical purposes.
 Meaning: the basic line is drawn between ‘Goyim’ and ‘Jews’ but its location is moved, and the sect can determine that only its own members are ‘Jews’ or ‘Israelites’ and all the others are ‘Goyim’.
 Cana Werman, for example, states: “According to the Book of Jubilees, humanity is divided in two: on the one hand are all the nations and those of the nation of Israel who are uncircumcised… and on the other hand are the righteous of the nation of Israel.
 The wicked of Israel are placed under the rule of Prince Mastema [Satan] who strives to make them (as well as the rest of humanity) sin.
 The righteous of Israel – are under the rule of God.”
 It should be noted that one of the characteristics of the Jewish sects in the Hellenistic period is that they applied ancient differentiating customs aimed at gentiles to other Jewish groups.
-Meaning: the binary division actually enables the rise of sectarianism and does not blur them.
-Another example can be found in the Odes Sol essay: the book presents wicked Israelites (2:2-3), yet the nation of Israel will praise the Lord’s name, and Israelite congregations will glorify God’s name (10:6-8) – it seems clear that the author identifies his group with the true nation of Israel, and the wicked Israelites have no part of this group (14:5-6).
+Meaning: the binary division instead of blurring the lines between different Jewish groups, actually enables the rise of sectarianism.
+Another example can be found in the Odes Sol essay: xxx.
+The book presents wicked Israelites (2:2-3), yet the nation of Israel will praise the Lord’s name, and Israelite congregations will glorify God’s name (10:6-8) – it seems clear that the author identifies his group with the true nation of Israel, and the wicked Israelites have no part of this group (14:5-6).
 Similarly, if – according to the Qumran scrolls – ‘Goyim’ could also be counted among the ‘Sons of Light’ as gentiles, then clearly the Qumran sect does not accept the ‘Israelite – Goy’ dichotomy.
 However, theoretically at least, it can be argued that the Qumran scrolls retain, on the one hand, the distinction between ‘Israel’ and the ‘Goyim’ alongside the distinction between the ‘Sons of Light’ and the ‘Sons of Darkness’ on the other hand.
 This assumes that only Israelites counted among the ‘Sons of Light’ represent the true nation of Israel, and that the remaining Israelites, together with all the gentiles, are the ‘Sons of Darkness’.